johnnymetz/johnny-metz-blog/content/posts/hadolint.md

 Note, violations from other severity levels will still be reported but they won't cause a failure.

-If we don't agree with a specific severity, we can easily change it using the `--<SEVERITY_LEVEL> RULECODE` option.
-For example, we can upgrade `DL3006` to `error` and downgrade `DL3045` to `warning` using the following command:
+If we don't agree with a rule code's severity level, we can easily change it using the `--<SEVERITY_LEVEL> RULECODE` option.
+For example, we can upgrade `DL3006` to `error` and downgrade `DL3045` to `info` using the following command):

 ```shell
 $ hadolint --error DL3006 --info DL3045 Dockerfile